stcorp/harp/doc/operations.rst

         Apply the specified collocation result file as an index filter assuming the product is part of dataset B.

+    ``derive(variable [datatype] [unit])``
+        The derive operation *without* a dimension specification can be used to change the data type or unit of an already existing variable.
+A variable with the given name should therefore already be in the product (with any kind of dimensions).
+        If a unit conversion is performed and no data type is specified the variable will be converted to ``double`` values.

+        Example:

+            | ``derive(altitude [km])``
+            | ``derive(latitude float)``

     ``derive(variable [datatype] {dimension-type, ...} [unit])``
-        Derive the specified variable from other variables found in the product.
-The ``--list-derivations`` option of harpconvert and harpdump can be used to list available variable conversions.
+        The derive operation *with* a dimension specification is used to derive the specified variable from other variables found in the product (i.e. a variable with that name and dimension does not have to exist yet).
+The ``--list-derivations`` option of harpdump can be used to list available variable conversions.
         The algorithms behind all the conversions are described in the :doc:`Algorithms <algorithms/index>` section of the documentation.
-        If the datatype is not provided then ``double`` values will be retrieved.
+        If the datatype is not provided then the default result data type for a conversion will be used (usually ``double``).
-        The derive operation can also be used to perform data type or unit conversions on existing variables in a product.
+        If a variable with the given name and dimension specification already exists then this operation will just perform a data type and/or unit conversion on that variable.

         Example:

-            | ``derive(altitude {time,vertical} [km])``
+            | ``derive(number_density {time,vertical} [molec/m3])``
             | ``derive(latitude float {time})``

     ``derive_smoothed_column(variable {dimension-type, ...} [unit], axis-variable unit, collocation-result-file, a|b, dataset-dir)``